I started 2017 with a plan—or at the very least, something resembling one.

 Sure, I’m physically Chinese.
 But for me, being born in Canada isn’t what makes me Canadian.
 It’s how my family made sacrifices and overcame hardships so that their future generations could thrive in this country.

-Gotta say—I thought I’d struck Pauleanna’s nerve in my hunt for Tales contributors.
+I have to say—I thought I’d struck Pauleanna’s nerve in my hunt for Live contributors.
 She’d told me she was too busy when I pressed her with one of my emails, but one brief look at her résumé will tell you that’s exactly what she was!

-Pauleanna’s ode to her country shows a lot of growth—many of us born here take this land for granted, not fully realising that life’s a lot harder in many countries around the world.
-My journeys have taken me many places—Maasai huts in Tanzania.
+Pauleanna’s ode to her country shows a lot of growth—many of us born here take this land for granted, not fully realising that life’s a lot harder in many countries worldwide.
+My journeys have taken me to many places—Maasai huts in Tanzania.
 Cockroach-ridden buses in Compton.
 From mountaintops to back-alley shops, I’ve witnessed huge swaths of the human condition, which is why I embrace home with open arms every time I come back!